- David Newton, ESPN Staff Writer

 By starting, Hamlin will collect all the points for whatever finish Vickers earns.
 Because Talladega is a 2.66-mile track, the change of drivers can be done under caution without losing a lap.

 Hamlin said at RIR he doesn't anticipate problems making a quick change.

 "I could do it pretty easy,'' he said.
 "Really, I am physically capable of doing the same things other than running.
 I just can't do that yet.
 Getting up and down I can do just as easy as I could before the injury.
 I really only had about a week and a half of severe pain from the actual spine itself.''

 Hamlin has fallen out of the top 10 to 28th in points while sitting out the past five races.
-He is 71 points outside the top 20, which is where he must get over the next 17 races to be eligible for one of two wild card spots determined by drivers inside the top 20 with the most wins.
+He is 71 points outside the top 20, where he must get over the next 17 races to be eligible for one of two wild-card spots determined by drivers inside the top 20 with the most wins.